Login Not Required

 Mobile Access to Library Resources

 Download the Princeton Theological Seminary mobile app.
 Access FindIt!, the PTS Library's catalog, and other research resources, manage your account and contact PTS librarians for research questions.
 View real-time shuttle information, the faculty directory, news, events and more.
-Available for iOS and Android.
+Available for Apple iOS, Android, Windows phone, and Amazon Kindle.
 Additional information about mobile-friendly Library resources is available in our Guide to Mobile Resources.

 Off-Campus Access to Library Resources

 In order to access library resources, such as research databases and e-journals, from off-campus, you must authenticate via EZProxy using your PTS network ID and password.
-Alumni/ae must establish an account through the Alumni/ae portal in order to access a set of e-resources purchased by the Library specifically for PTS Alumni/ae.
+Alumni/ae must establish an account through Advancement in order to access a set of e-resources purchased by the library specifically for PTS Alumni/ae.
+Instructions are available here.
 If you do not have a PTS username and password, you may wish to see our list of freely available recommended resources.

 When using the iMac workstations in the library (Lower Level, Second Floor, Third Floor; Library Place (west) side of the building), use the printers closest to those workstations.
 These printers print in black/white only.
 You can also swipe your PTS ID card and release your document(s) at any of the three printer locations.
 If you would like to print in color, select color from the print menu and proceed to the First Floor Copy Center (near the Service Desk) to swipe and release your document(s) from the large copier/printers.
 Wireless printing is available from your laptop or mobile device.
 You will need to login with your network ID and password.

 Scanners are located on the First Floor in the Copy Center, on the Second Floor in the Media Lab, and on the Third Floor in the wide aisle in the stack area left off of the elevator.
 Building Guide

 Wireless Access to Library Resources